Meet your therapist at Walls Counseling

 • Kaylee Burton Headshot

-Kaylee Burton, LPCC
+Kaylee Burton, LPCC, EMDR-t

 Our Interns

-• Simone Plauche
+Simone Plauche

 Simone (she/her) is working towards her master’s degree in Clinical Mental Health Counseling at University of Colorado Colorado Springs (UCCS).
 She has experience working with children and teens through Applied Behavioral Analysis therapy for the past 4 years.
 Although she has experience working with younger ages, she is excited to work with individuals of all ages.

-• Mary Ann Tonsits
+• Mary Ann Tonsits Headshot

-• Angelina James
+Angelina James

 Angelina (she/they) is currently pursuing her master’s degree in Clinical Mental Health Counseling at the University of Colorado Colorado Springs (UCCS), with an expected graduation in May 2026.
 They have extensive experience in Applied Behavioral Analysis (ABA) therapy, working with children on the Autism Spectrum, and is passionate about supporting people from all walks of life, particularly within the LGBTQ+ community.

-• Lubna Al Sindy
+Lubna Al Sindy

 Lubna is working towards her master’s degree in Clinical Mental Health Counseling at UCCS.
 She has experience in the mental health field working with children, adolescents, and adults in a variety of settings to promote personal growth and healing.
 Lubna’s unique background and cultural competence allow her to provide a safe, non-judgmental space for individuals of all walks of life.
 She believes in empowering individuals, families, and children to become the best versions of themselves through a holistic approach.